An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Experiments

-\textbf{Running time evaluation: } We evaluate our overall initialization runtime against representative baselines on the EuRoC dataset.
+\textbf{Runtime: } We evaluate our overall initialization runtime against representative baselines on the EuRoC dataset.
 In Table~\ref{tab:running-times} the full state initialization time is broken down by modules.
 Our method does not require 3D structure during initialization; therefore, we only include the cost of gyroscope bias estimation and the velocity–gravity solver.
 For a fair comparison with methods that rely on structure, we additionally report an optional ``Point Tri.'' stage executed after initialization.
-Our total initialization (0.96 $\mathrm{ms}$) is $96.9\%$ lower than AS-MLE (30.54 ms; $31.8\times$, $\sim\!1.5$ orders), $96.9\%$ lower than VINS-Mono (30.94 ms; $32.2\times$, $\sim\!1.5$ orders), and $81.5\%$ lower than DRT-tight (5.18 ms; $5.4\times$, $\sim\!0.73$ orders).
-At the module level, gyroscope-bias estimation is reduced by $86.7\%$ vs AS-MLE ($7.5\times$), $95.5\%$ vs VINS-Mono ($22\times$), and $99.0\%$ vs DRT-tight ($97.5\times$).
-Our closed-form velocity–gravity solver is faster than DRT-tight by $81.5\%$ ($5.4\times$), while being $3.7$–$6.5\times$ slower than AS-MLE/VINS-Mono (which leverage prebuilt structure).
-Notably, our pipeline avoids the SfM stage ($\approx30$ $\mathrm{ms}$ in AS-MLE/VINS-Mono), which dominates their cost; if reporting \emph{core-only} initialization (bias + vel. grav.), our time is $0.54$ $\mathrm{ms}$, i.e., $98.2\%$ lower than AS-MLE ($56.6\times$, $\sim\!1.75$ orders).
+Our total initialization (0.96 $\mathrm{ms}$) is $31.8\times$ lower than AS-MLE, $32.2\times$ lower than VINS-Mono, and $5.4\times$ lower than DRT-tight.
+At the module level, gyroscope-bias estimation is reduced by a factor $7.5\times$ compared to AS-MLE, a factor $22\times$ compared to VINS-Mono, and a factor compared to DRT-tight.
+Our closed-form velocity–gravity solver is $5.4\times$ faster than DRT-tight, while being $3.7$–$6.5\times$ slower than AS-MLE/VINS-Mono (which leverage prebuilt structure).
+Notably, our pipeline avoids the SfM stage ($\approx30$ $\mathrm{ms}$ in AS-MLE/VINS-Mono), which dominates their cost; if reporting \emph{core-only} initialization (bias + vel. grav.), our time is $0.54$ $\mathrm{ms}$, i.e., $56.6\times$ lower than AS-MLE's.

-\textbf{Initialization times: } Table~\ref{tab:init-windows-fixed} compares the initialization windows used by the baselines and our method.
+\textbf{Initialization delay: } Table~\ref{tab:init-windows-fixed} compares the initialization windows used by the baselines and our method.
 Prior approaches require temporal windows of roughly two seconds on average, either fixed or adaptively selected.
 In contrast, our two-stage criterion achieves reliable initialization with an adaptive window averaging only half a second.

+\textbf{Approximation Robustness Analysis: } To quantify the validity range of the three approximations, we plot in Fig.~\ref{fig:bgerr_vs_dtheta} the gyroscope bias estimation error as a function of the accumulated rotation magnitude.
+For each valid sample, we compare the resulting bias error for: (i) the commutative approximation, (ii) the average approximation, (iii) the arithmetic average approximation and (ii) the nonlinear optimization.